stellaw1/cpen291-dancing-robot/README.md

 7)Added group logo
 8)Made animation/gif for dances
 9)RGB module used for user friendly inteface: indicates when a key is pressed and when FSM is in a particular state

+Attatchments:
+1)The file includes 20 images of a robot dance for animation 2)A robot logo for CPEN 291 for the starting of our GUI